pivotal-cf/docs-pks/configuring-saml.hbs.md

 it to link to the provider.

 1. For **Display Name**, enter a display name for your provider.
-This display name appears as a link on your VMware Tanzu Operations Manager (Ops Manager) login page, which you can access at `https://TKGI-API:8443/login`.
+This display name appears as a link on your {{ vars.platform_name }} login page, which you can access at `https://TKGI-API:8443/login`.

     ![SAML provider display name](images/saml-display-name.png)

 1. To directly authenticate users with the configured external identity provider, enable **Default Identity Provider**.

 1. To automatically bypass displaying the scope approval screen when logging in to the TKGI CLI, enable **Enable tkgi cli automatic approval**.

 1. To automatically bypass displaying the scope approval screen for the `tkgi get-credentials` cli command, enable **Enable cluster client tkgi cli automatic approval**.

 1. Retrieve the metadata from your IdP.
-You recorded your IdP metadata when you configured your IdP to designate Tanzu Kubernetes Grid Integrated Edition as a SP.
+You recorded your IdP metadata when you configured your IdP to designate {{  vars.product }} as a SP.
 See [Prerequisites](#prerequisites) above.

 1. Enter your IdP metadata into either the **Provider Metadata** or the